 P.S.
 The trip we took part in will be repeated on the 22nd and 23rd of April with a group of people aged 60+.

 Where can you find those electrical bicycles?

 The trip we took part of was organized by Agency for Regional Development and Business Center – Vidin as part of a project Interreg.
-The final goal of the project is to create a net of electrical bicycles centers in North Bulgaria.
+The final goal of the project is to create a net of electrical bicycles centres in North Bulgaria.
 Bicycles will be available for rent and people will be able to browse routes and download GPS trackers to their GPS devices and smartphones.
-According to the official information, the bicycles will be available by the end of August, 2017.
+According to the official information, the bicycles will be available by the end of August 2017.
 Follow our Facebook page and we promise to keep you posted and let you know when this happens!